Please note: Only NEA State Affiliates may apply for these grants.

 - NEA staff will be available for consultation with the grant application process via phone calls and e-mail.
 NEA will not provide staff "on the ground" to coordinate the event or activity.

-- Recommendations for potential partners such as First Book for reduced cost books, contacts with publishers for quantities of books or for author visits, and connections to RAA supporting organizations.
+- Recommendations for potential partners like First Book for reduced cost books and contacts with publishers for quantities of books or for author visits.

 Affiliate’s Role and Responsibilities

-- Implementation of the proposed program, event, or activity outlined in the State Affiliate Event Grant application.
-RAA grant should supplement funding, resources, and staffing from the State and/or Local Affiliates involved.
-Activities should target schools with student populations in greatest need.
+- Implementation of the proposed program, event, or activity outlined in the State Affiliate Event Grant Application.
+RAA event grant should supplement funding, resources, and staffing from the state and/or local affiliates involved.
+Events should target schools with student populations in greatest need.

-- While the focus will be on member-driven, student-focused reading-related events, the State Affiliate should also pursue earned media opportunities at the local and state levels, utilize member communications vehicles, and online/social media to promote NEA's Read Across America to both members and the public.
+- While the focus will be on member-driven, student-focused reading-related events, the state affiliate should also pursue earned media opportunities at the local and state level, utilize member communications vehicles, and online/social media to promote NEA's Read Across America to both members and the public.

-- Utilization of the RAA activity/event to help recruit and organize members by providing information in "meet and greet" type breakfast or lunch open houses and/or lit tables.
+- Use your RAA event to help recruit and organize members by providing information in "meet and greet" type breakfast or lunch open houses and/or lit tables.

-- Make purchases of books and other appropriate items.
+- Purchase books and other giveaways, such as "goody bags" and other appropriate items.

-- Recipients of previous RAA grants MUST submit progress report before a 2023 application will be considered.
+- Recipients of previous RAA grants MUST submit a progress report before a 2024 application will be considered.

 - Grant recipients are required to adhere by and implement RAA logo standards.